-That all said, Dr. Rishi Caleyachetty et al from the Institute of Applied Health Research, College of Medical and Dental Sciences, the University of Birmingham, UK, conducted a study with some not-so-surprising results.
+Dr. Rishi Caleyachetty et al from the Institute of Applied Health Research, College of Medical and Dental Sciences, the University of Birmingham, UK, conducted a study with some not-so-surprising results.

 Good metabolic health basically means that a person’s blood lipids, blood pressure and blood sugar levels are normal.

 The “fat and healthy” camp, however, often dismisses this definition and uses “healthy” in a much broader sense.